 - The means by which the damage was caused must have been within the Defendant’s sole control;

 - The accident would not have happened if care had been taken; and

 - There was no other explanation for the accident other than the negligence of the Defendant, and the Defendant does not offer any alternative explanations

-However, a successful plea in this case does not mean that the Plaintiff’s case has been fully established.
-Rather, the Plaintiff just does not have to prove that the Defendant was negligent because such negligence will be presumed to have occurred.
+However, a successful plea in this case does not mean that the Claimant’s case has been fully established.
+Rather, the Claimant just does not have to prove that the Defendant was negligent because such negligence will be presumed to have occurred.

 The burden will then be on the Defendant to prove how the accident had happened if it did not occur as a result of his negligence.
 For example:

 - The Defendant was not in sole control of the means by which the damage was caused

 - The accident could have occurred in many ways, where some of these ways involved the Defendant’s negligence, or the Claimant’s own negligence, or the combined negligence of both parties